DESIGNING AN APP THAT CHANGES THE WORLD FOR THE BETTER

 Goodify has a big and bold goal - to change societies into more supportive and helpful communities.
 They want to do it by introducing people to their mobile app - an app that encourages people to do good deeds for others every day.

-We, as a team at inFullMobile, have been invited to join Goodify at this ambitious challenge.
+We, as a team at intent (previously Infullmobile), have been invited to join Goodify at this ambitious challenge.
 Our task was to redesign and develop from scratch an app where people could give and receive help.

-Now we are all a good team and work together on developing and optimizing the product, reaching more people, and discovering new ways to support those in need.
+After redesigning an app I was also working with the team for a while on developing and optimizing the product further, reaching more people, and discovering new ways to support those in need.

 The hardest and most important challenges for the project were (and still are):